Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 };

 if (comboBox) {
-  comboBox.filter = customFilter(comboBox);
+  comboBox.filter = createCustomFilter(comboBox);
 }
 ```

-@> Regardless of filter configuration Combo Box always treats `type: 'header'` items as group headers, which persist as long as at least one item within the group is visible.
+@> Regardless of filter configuration, Combo Box always treats `type: 'header'` items as group headers, which persist as long as at least one item within the group is visible.

 ## Asynchronous filtering